ptaconet/r_sql_datawarehouse/README.md

 - Inclusion of a table dedicated to the metadata associated to each dataset loaded in the data warehouse.

-The methodology was successfully used to implement the [global tuna atlas] (https://bluebridge.d4science.org/group/fao_tunaatlas) and the [french tropical tuna atlas] (https://bluebridge.d4science.org/web/frenchtropicaltunaatlas) data warehouses and catalogues
+The methodology was initially developed to implement the [global tuna atlas] (https://bluebridge.d4science.org/group/fao_tunaatlas) and the [french tropical tuna atlas] (https://bluebridge.d4science.org/web/frenchtropicaltunaatlas) data warehouses and catalogues.

+## Fundings

+French Research Institute for Sustanaible Development (IRD www.ird.fr)

+This work has received funding from the European Union's Horizon 2020 research and innovation programme under the BlueBRIDGE project (Grant agreement No 675680).

 ## Repository organization